myrho/dive/README.md

     elm make --output elm.js

-Create a file named `index.html` and paste the following code into it:
+Create a file named `index.html` and copy/paste the following piece of code into it:

     <!DOCTYPE HTML>
     <html>